testuserongithubxd/STEALTHAPI/README.md

 ## Getting Started

-All Stealth API functions are available under the global `Stealth` table.
-Scripts run inside a dedicated resource that is created automatically when the cheat loads.
-You have full access to all standard FiveM Lua functions (`Citizen.CreateThread`, `Wait`, `GetPlayerPed`, `GetEntityCoords`, etc.) alongside the Stealth API.
+All Stealth API functions are accessed through `Stealth.FunctionName()`.
+You have full access to standard FiveM Lua functions (`Citizen.CreateThread`, `Wait`, `GetPlayerPed`, `GetEntityCoords`, etc.) alongside the Stealth API.

-There are two execution modes: **Isolated** (your own resource) and **Resource** (injecting into an existing server resource).
-Both are explained below.
+When executing scripts, you can choose where your code runs using the dropdown in the bottom-left of the Executor tab. **Isolated** runs your code in Stealth's own private environment — this is the default and recommended mode. **Resource** mode lets you pick a specific server resource to execute inside, giving you access to that resource's variables and event handlers (the Stealth API is not available in this mode).
+Both modes are explained below.

 **Your first script:**